Deulfi/memo-playlist/README.md

 For a better input experience when naming playlists, you can:
 - Install [user-input](https://github.com/CogentRedTester/mpv-user-input) module
 - Set `use_user_input=yes` in memo.conf to enable it
-- If you don't want the user-input module, set it to 'no' in memo.conf for a native input method.
+- If you don't want the user-input module, leave the flag at 'no' in memo.conf for a native input method. (the console output is normal)

 ## Custom keybinds
-1 keybind is provided for use in `input.conf`.
+One keybind is provided for use in `input.conf`.
 Example usage: `g script-binding memo-playlist`

 `memo-playlist`